 2.6 Installing packages from CRAN

-There are thousands of R packages to choose from.
-Most can be accessed from the CRAN repository.
+Many packages can be installed from the CRAN repository.
 To install a CRAN package from within RStudio, click on the Packages tab, select Install and choose Repository (CRAN) as the source location.
 In the following example, the library ggplot2 is installed from CRAN.

 Package installation from CRAN’s repository can also be accomplished by typing the following line of code in a console: